 Soviet governmental agencies put their own publishing and printing marks on posters they created inter-departmentally.
 Below are a sample of various chop marks and their histories.

-This example of a publisher's chop mark comes from a poster titled "Everything for the Miner!", designed by Ivan Simakov, whose biography can be seen on this website.
-The publisher's mark indicates the poster was issued by the Agitational Publishing Department of Glavkomtrud and Narkomtrud (abbreviated Russian: Агит-изд. Отд. Г.К.Т. и Н.К.Т.).
-Glavkomtrud was the Central Committee on Universal Compulsory Labor and Narkomtrud was the People's Commissariat of Labor.
-In addition to the poster design, Simakov likely designed this chop mark, seen on PP 677 in the Collection.
+This publisher's mark indicates the poster was issued by the Agitational Publishing Department of Glavkomtrud and Narkomtrud.
+Glavkomtrud was the Central Committee on Universal Compulsory Labor while Narkomtrud was the People's Commissariat of Labor.
+The mark was likely designed by Ivan Simakov as it comes from PP 677 in the Collection-- a poster he designed.
+Simakov's biography is also found on this website.

-Litizdat.
-Literary and Publishing Department of the Political Directorate of the Russian Soviet Federative Socialist Republic. // Литературно-издательский отдел политического управления РСФСР Литиздат // Literaturno-izdatel'skii otdel politicheskogo upravleniia RSFSR Litizdat
+Literary and Publishing Department of the Political Directorate of the Russian Soviet Federative Socialist Republic; Litizdat. // Литературно-издательский отдел политического управления РСФСР; Литиздат // Literaturno-izdatel'skii otdel politicheskogo upravleniia RSFSR; Litizdat

 Publication of the Political Department of the XII Army. // Худож. Плак. Видавн. Поарм.
 XII // Khdozh.
 Plak.
 Vidavn.
 Poarm.
 XII